amal755/DirHealthMonitor/README.md

 # DirHealthMonitor

-**DirHealthMonitor** is a Bash script to monitor directory disk and inode usage, generate daily logs, send alerts, and clean old log files.
+**DirHealthMonitor** is a lightweight Bash script that monitors directories on Linux systems for disk and inode usage, generates daily logs, sends alerts, and cleans old log files.

 ## Features
 - Monitor multiple directories